microsoft/PowerPlatformConnectors/independent-publisher-connectors/readme.md

 1. Create a fork to the ```independent-publisher-connectors directory``` and create your connector in the fork.

 2. Submit a pull request to the ```dev``` branch.
 Ensure that the following files are included: apiProperities.json, apiDefinition.swagger.json, and readme.md.
 You can find a sample of a readme.md file [here](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/custom-connectors/AzureKeyVault/Readme.md).
 Fill out the checkbox to acknowledge that you’ve tested this connector.
+In addition to the check box, you need to provide screenshots within the PR template that prove the connector works.
+Specifically, you need to add show that at least 3 unique operations (actions/triggers) working within a Flow.
+This can be in one flow or part of multiple flows.
+For each one of those flows, paste in screenshots of the Flow succeeding.
+Furthermore, paste in a screenshot from the Test operations section within the Custom Connector UI.
+We will not accept PRs without these screenshots.

 3. Validation processes: The swagger verification and breaking change validation process will automatically run and leave comments.
 Please address any requested changes by updating the connector.